issuu/ocaml-jwt/README.md

 #### Decode a token.

-As JWT data are encoded with base 64, we can retrieve the information like the header and the payload from the token.
+As JWT data are encoded in base64, we can retrieve the information like the header and the payload from the token.

 You can use `Jwt.of_token` to get a type `t` with the header and the payload